-Inside the web of tiny lanes are Jain and Hindu temples, palaces, and charming havelis.
+Inside the web of tiny lanes are Jain and Hindu temples, palaces, restaurants, shops and charming havelis.
+The fort is very clean and has a sleepy, time-has-stood-still vibe to it.
 The seven-story Juna Mahal (Old Palace), built around 1500, towers over the other buildings and is now home to the Jaisalmer Fort Palace Museum and Heritage Centre.
 A visit to the museum is worth the time: enter via the Satiyon ka Pagthiya (Steps of the Satis), where the royal ladies committed sati, self-immolation, when their husbands were slain.

 Jain temples.
-Make sure to visit the eight Jain temples within the fort.
+Make sure to visit the seven intricately decorated Jain temples within the fort.
 They were built from the 12th to 16th centuries, and house thousands of carved deities and dancing figures in mythological settings.
-There are a few rules to observe: photographing some sculptures is not allowed; you'll have to leave any leather items at the gate—Jains worship life in all forms, so leather is sacrilegious; and menstruating women are asked not to enter the temple.
+The carvings of both the exteriors and the interiors are notable.
+There are a few rules to observe: photographing some sculptures is not allowed; you'll have to leave any leather items at the gate; food, shoes, and cell phones are not allowed; and menstruating women are asked not to enter the temple.
 Inside Fort.
 Rs.
-120, including camera fee.
+200, including camera fee.
 Daily 8–noon.